capr/multigit/README.md

 appropriate to each repo.
 Given that all repos now share the same namespace, you need to be explicit about which parts of that namespace are "reserved" for which repos.

+## How does it work?

+Simply by telling git to clone all the repositories into a common work tree.
+The git trees are kept in `.mgit/<repo>/.git` and the work tree is always '.'.

+> This is such basic and useful functionality that it should be built into `git clone` and `git init` really.
+As dead simple as multigit is, it's still yet another script that you have to deploy.

+## But it's a 500 lines script!

+Don't worry about it, it's mostly fluff.
+The gist of it it's only 6 lines:

+mgit init foo:

+	mkdir -p .mgit/foo
+	export GIT_DIR=.mgit/foo/.git
+	git init                                                  # create .mgit/foo/.git
+	git config --local core.worktree ../../..                 # relative to GIT_DIR
+	git config --local core.excludesfile .mgit/foo.exclude    # instead of .gitignore
+	[ -f .mgit/foo.exclude ] || echo '*' > .mgit/foo.exclude  # "ignore all"

+mgit foo ls-files:

+	export GIT_DIR=.mgit/foo/.git    # set git to work on foo git ls-files                     # list files of foo

 ## How do I clone repos overlaid?